cnobles/iGUIDE/docs/usage.rst

 from various conditions (with nuclease, with different targets controlled by gRNAs, ...).
 This harvesting yeilds genomic DNA which is commonly cataloged into a specimen database holding metadata and experimental parameters for the different specimens.

 Samples are then taken from these specimens, typically 4 samples (see protocol from iGUIDE manuscript), and processed through the iGUIDE protocol.
 Before sequencing, a sampleInfo sheet would be constructed where each row of a csv file indicates a different sample that was processed along with the samples barcode and demultiplexing information.

 During sequencing (or after), a run specific configuration file (config file) would be constructed by one or two parties.
-There is run specific information that needs to be included, such as: target sequence patterns, nuclease profiles, treatment information, ....
-If a variable changes throughout the samples, then it can be indicated in the sampleInfo file, while if it is constant, it can be indicated in the config file.
+There is run specific information that needs to be included, such as: target sequence patterns, nuclease profiles, treatment information, etc. If a variable changes throughout the samples, then it can be indicated in the sampleInfo file, while if it is constant, it can be indicated in the config file.

 The latter part of the config is reviewed and checked by the individual who will computationally process the run.
 This portion of the config file contains parameters that modify or tune the software to run on different systems.

 After the computational processing has completed, a stat report and analytical report are generated in the reports directory.
 These can be reviewed by respecitive parties.

 Additionally, if multiple runs contain samples to be analyzed together, auxiliary commands in iGUIDE allow for the computational analyst to generate new reports combining multiple sequencing runs together.

 If the user is unsure if the experiment or would work with this type of analysis, feel free to contact the maintainers of iGUIDE.